 Without denying the above or God's efficient cause, it is true, at the same time, that the will to sin stems from the sinner's own evil heart (Jeremiah 11:8).
 That's all the sinner's evil heart can will to do, sin (Proverbs 17:11; Jeremiah 13:23).
 That's the reason, at least in part, why the way of man is not in himself.
 He didn't create himself, and he didn't give himself his own evil heart that is only and solely inclined to do evil (as in Genesis 6:5).
 But, MacArthur fails to acknowledge this and overtly claims God "is never the author or efficient cause of evil," when the Lord Almighty says otherwise.

 I form the light, and create darkness: I make peace, and create evil: I the Lord do all these things.
-(Isaiah 45:7, KJV does a good job here of a literal translation; וּבוֹרֵא רָע [uvorê' râ`] "and create evil")
+(KJV Isaiah 45:7, more lit. וּבוֹרֵא רָע [uvorê' râ`] "and create bad")